On the engineering of higher-order Van Hove singularities in two dimensions: Discussion.

+In previous studies, the occurrence of HOVHS has been discussed in terms of symmetry arguments (in the case of Sr$_3$Ru$_2$O$_7$) or from model electronic structures (for twisted bilayer graphene).
+Here, we introduce an approach that is in principle fully ab-initio, to model the electronic structure and apply an assumption-free method to determine the order of the HOVHS that is applicable, in principle, to any material.
+We demonstrate application of this method both to DFT-derived band structures and band structures that have been refined to match experiment, demonstrating the generality of this method.

+This has enabled us to achieve two things as we explain below.
+The first is to provide direct evidence and predictions for the existence of a HOVHS in a quantum material.
+The second is to identify experimentally accessible tuning parameters that can be employed to control the order of the VHS (rotating the octahedra and uniaxial strain).

-{\it Discussion.} In this work, we analyse two sets of complementary experimental data (STM and ARPES) of the benchmark material \ce{Sr2RuO4}.
-We are able to classify and understand the nature of HOVHs close to the Fermi surface.
-The work refines a long-standing question on the appearance of HOVHs in \ce{Sr2RuO4}, as evidenced through ARPES measurements very early \cite{Lu_Bednorz_1996, Yokoya_Tokura_1996}, before surface and bulk contributions were distinguished \cite{Damascelli2000}.
+In particular, we have analysed two sets of complementary experimental data (STM and ARPES) of the benchmark material \ce{Sr2RuO4}.
+We are able to classify and understand the nature of HOVHS close to the Fermi surface.
+The work also refines a long-standing question on the appearance of HOVHS in \ce{Sr2RuO4}, as evidenced through ARPES measurements very early \cite{Lu_Bednorz_1996, Yokoya_Tokura_1996}, before surface and bulk contributions were distinguished \cite{Damascelli2000}.